Automation Toolkit Getting Started

 Automation Toolkit Report Layout

-When the cells in the Selections are changed, the report recalculates to include the data for the selected region and date.
+When the cells in the Selection area are changed, the report recalculates to include the data for the selected region and date.

 Stage 1: Base automation